·7 min read

 How do you qualify leads in DMs without scaring them off?

 Ask strategic questions that feel like genuine conversation.
 Not interrogation.
-The best qualification feels like a friend asking what you need help with.
+The best lead qualification feels like a friend asking what you need help with.

 Most coaches make qualification feel like a job interview.
 "What's your budget?
 When do you want to start?
 Are you committed?"
 That energy kills the conversation instantly.
+This is one reason why AI DM sales psychology matters.
+The right questions in the right order build trust instead of destroying it.

 The framework below qualifies prospects while making them feel heard, understood, and excited.
 SellByChat's AI uses this approach in 42,000+ conversations.